Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Introduction

-The main contributions of this study are threefold: \begin{enumerate} \item \textbf{Unsupervised learning framework with edge-based neural architecture.} We demonstrate that the GREAT encoder architecture, combined with deep reinforcement learning, enables fully unsupervised learning of E-DARP routing policies.
+The main contributions of this study are threefold: \begin{enumerate} \item \textbf{Unsupervised learning framework with edge-based graph neural architecture.} We demonstrate that the GREAT encoder architecture, combined with deep reinforcement learning, enables fully unsupervised learning of E-DARP routing policies.
 The model discovers effective strategies through reward-driven exploration without requiring labeled solutions from optimization algorithms.
 By processing routing problems through edge-level attention rather than node-based representations and operating directly on edge features (travel times, distances, energy consumption), the architecture naturally handles asymmetric costs and non-Euclidean network structures that characterize real-world electric vehicle routing.
 This design choice, combined with an attention-based decoder and POMO training, enables the policy to learn sophisticated routing and charging strategies.

-\item \textbf{Computational efficiency at scale.} On benchmark instances, our method achieves optimal solutions (0.0\% gap) for problems with up to 30 requests and maintains near-optimal quality (0.4\% gap) for 50-request instances, while providing computational speedups of 20$\times$ to over 7,000$\times$ compared to exact methods.
-Through curriculum learning, the approach scales to instances with 250 request pairs (500 nodes), problem sizes where exact E-DARP solvers become computationally prohibitive, while maintaining sub-second inference times suitable for real-time fleet management.
-This computational profile enables dynamic re-optimization in response to new requests, traffic conditions, or vehicle availability changes.
+\item \textbf{Computational efficiency and optimality.} We evaluate on two complementary case studies.
+On benchmark instances from \citep{BONGIOVANNI2019436}, our method achieves optimal solutions (0.0\% gap) for problems with up to 30 requests and maintains near-optimal quality (0.4\% gap) for 50-request instances, while providing computational speedups of 20$\times$ to over 7,000$\times$ compared to exact methods.
+On a second case study with realistic energy models and nonlinear charging across greater San Francisco, curriculum learning enables scaling to 250 request pairs (500 nodes).
+On these instances, the learned policy outperforms Adaptive Large Neighborhood Search by 9.5\% in solution quality while achieving 100\% service completion, with inference times under 10 seconds compared to hours for the metaheuristic.